 - Numbness or tingling in the face and hands

 When an aura happens, migraine pain starts within an hour after the aura ends.
 Headaches often last from 2 to 72 hours and may cause:

 A headache on one or both sides that may be:

 - Sensitivity to light or sound

 You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
-Your child will also be given an exam of the nervous system.
 The diagnosis is usually based on your child's symptoms.